-Among the passages deemed “unnecessary” were the many genealogies.
+Some have deemed the Bible's many genealogical passages unnecessary.
 Yet, the frequency with which genealogies appear in the Scriptures is evidence of their importance.
-Genealogies established one’s Jewishness, one’s tribal identity, one’s right to the priesthood and one’s right to kingship.
+Genealogies established one's lineage—one's Jewishness, one's tribal identity, one's right to the priesthood and one's right to kingship.

 From all the genealogies in the Hebrew Scriptures, two observations become apparent.
 With very rare exceptions, only the male line is traced and only men's names appear.
 The descendancy of women is not given and their names are only mentioned in passing.
 Since biblically it was the father who determined both national and tribal identity, it was reasoned that only his line was necessary.

 In addition, only one line is traced from the beginning to the end of the biblical history, the line of King David.
 The Scriptures reveal every name before David (Adam to David) and every name after David (David to Zerubbabel).
 Since the Messiah was to be of the house of David, this can also be labeled as the messianic line.
 In fact, the genealogies limit more and more the human origin of the Messiah.
 As the Seed of the woman, Messiah had to come out of humanity.
 As the Seed of Abraham, Messiah had to come from the nation of Israel.
 As the Seed of Judah, he had to be of the tribe of Judah.
 As the Seed of David, he had to be of the family of David.